DalgoT4D/dalgo_docs/docs/intro.md

 <img width="1470" alt="N4 2 SlctOrch" src="https://github.com/DalgoT4D/dalgo_docs/assets/119285990/e966b8e9-8186-4c84-a316-1ecceae3a9b4" />

 3. Give your pipeline a name.
-4. Select one or more of the connections you have setup.
+4. Select one or more of the connections you have set up.
 5. Toggle ‘Transform data?’ as per your needs.
 6. Set the schedule for your pipeline and click Save.